carpentries-incubator/cwl-novice-tutorial/setup.md

       and paste the following command followed by <kbd>Enter</kbd> to install WSL 2:

       `wsl --install`
    3. Reboot your computer.
 Ubuntu will set itself up after the reboot.
-Wait for it to ask for a UNIX username and password.
-After you provide that information the Ubuntu window can be closed.
+Wait for Ubuntu to ask for a UNIX username and password.
+After you provide that information and the command prompt appears, then the Ubuntu window can be closed.
-   4. Then continue to [download Docker Desktop][download-docker-desktop] and run the installer.
+   4. Then continue to [download Docker Desktop](https://desktop.docker.com/win/main/amd64/Docker%20Desktop%20Installer.exe){:target="_blank"}{:rel="noopener noreferrer"} and run the installer.
       1. Reboot after installing Docker Desktop.
       2. Run Docker Desktop
       3. Accept the terms and conditions, if prompted
       4. Wait for Docker Desktop to finish starting
       5. Skip the tutorial, if prompted
-      6. From the top menu choose ["Settings" > "Resources" > "WSL Integration"][docker-screenshot]
+      6. From the top menu choose "Settings" > "Resources" > "WSL Integration"
       7. Under "Enable integration with additional distros" select "Ubuntu"
       8. Close the Docker Desktop window
-2. Configure VS Code
+4. Configure VS Code
-   1. Open [this link][remote-wsl-extension] to install the "Remote - WSL" extension for VS Code by clicking the `Install` button or by following the directions.
+   1. Open [this link](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-ws){:target="_blank"}{:rel="noopener noreferrer"}
+      to install the "Remote - WSL" extension for VS Code by clicking the `Install` button or by following the directions.
    2. After installation, in VS Code choose "Open a Remote - WSL Window" and then "New WSL Window".

       If you don't see those option, then press <kbd>Ctrl</kbd>+<kbd>Shift</kbd>+<kbd>P</kbd> and then type